“How do I convert cat years to human years?” It’s a question every cat owner has asked themselves at one point or another.

 Feeding them a healthy diet – and keeping tidbits to a minimum – will help to keep them in tip-top shape.
 Choose a complete cat food tailored towards their age.
 Junior and senior cats have different nutritional needs, so it's important to meet these.

-Indoor cats tend to live longer than those who are allowed to roam outdoors, although letting your cat explore gives them a more natural environment.
+Indoor cats tend to live longer than those who are allowed to roam outdoors, although letting your cat explore gives them a more natural environment (and may help to reduce the symptoms of any cat allergies by airing out dander).
 If you have an outdoor cat, you can increase their chances of reaching a ripe old age by keeping them inside at night.
 Neutering your pet also reduces the chance of them wandering too far from home.
 It also cuts down the chances of them falling ill from diseases caught during mating or fighting with romantic rivals.

 Caring for your cat at every stage